 Hudson is committed to protecting your privacy.
 Hudson maintains physical, electronic and procedural safeguards to protect your CPI from unauthorized access.
 Hudson reviews its policies and practices, monitors its computer networks, tests the strength of its security and monitors its compliance with relevant laws and regulations in order to ensure the safety of your CPI.

 For your convenience, this site contains links to other sites.
 Hudson is not responsible for the privacy practices or the content of such websites.
 For more information about Hudson’s policies with regard to third party websites, please see the Terms and Conditions of Use.

 Accessing Your CPI

-There may be situations in which Hudson is legally prohibited from allowing you access to your personal information.
+You may also have the further right to request deletion or correction of certain information if you feel it is inaccurate.
+However, there may be situations in which Hudson may not be able to grant your requests.
 If this is the case, Hudson will advise you of why, subject to any legal restrictions.

 Questions or Concerns

 Hudson Insurance Group

 New York, NY 10038